How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • displacement in width occurs due to the action of a traumatic mechanism;

-• angular displacement is formed due to the contraction of the flexor and extensor muscle groups in the wrong order;
+• angular displacement is formed due to contraction of the flexor and extensor muscle groups in the wrong order;

-Specific types of fractures of the phalanges
+Specific types of phalangeal fractures

 Classification according to the location of the fracture on the limb: